-Section 10:1 Action by the Applicant
+10:1 Action by the Applicant.

-The following action shall be taken by the applicant for an amendment to this Ordinance.
+The following action shall be taken by the applicant for an amendment to this Ordinance:

-10:1.1 Initiation of Amendment

-Proposed changes or amendments may be initiated by the City Council, Planning Commission, and in accordance with the following procedures.
+- 10:1.1 Initiation of Amendment.
+Proposed changes or amendments may be initiated by the City Council, Planning Commission, Board of Zoning Appeals, or by petition of any property owner with an interest in the parcel being petitioned for a zoning map amendment, and in accordance with the following procedures. - 10:1.2 Application.

-10:1.2 Application

 An application for any change or amendment shall contain a description and/or statement of the present and proposed zoning regulation or district boundary to be changed, and the names and addresses of the owner or owners of the property.
-Such application shall be filed with the City Clerk not later than thirty-five (35) days prior to the Planning Commission meeting at which the application is to be considered.

-10:1.3 Fee

-When a proposed amendment is initiated by an individual or parties other than the City Council, Planning Commission, or Board of Zoning Appeals, a fee shall be paid for each application for administrative and advertising expenses as set forth in the following table.
+Such application shall be filed with the Planning Director, by the monthly application deadline set annually by the Planning Commission for the subsequent meeting at which the application is to be considered. - 10:1.3 Fee.
+When a proposed amendment is initiated by an individual or parties other than the City Council, Planning Commission, or Board of Zoning Appeals, a fee shall be paid for each application for administrative and advertising expenses as set forth in the following table:

-REZONING FEE SCHEDULE Category Requested 1 2 3 4 5 6 7 8 9 10 Greater than 10 Single-Family Residential Districts R-15, R-10, R-7.5 \$100 \$110 \$120 \$130 \$140 \$150 \$160 \$170 \$180 \$190 \$200 Multifamily Residential Districts R-D, R-M, R-MHP \$200 \$210 \$220 \$230 \$240 \$250 \$260 \$270 \$280 \$290 \$300 Nonresidential Districts C-1N, C-1, C-2, S- 1, I-1 \$250 \$260 \$270 \$280 \$290 \$300 \$310 \$320 \$330 \$340 \$350 Special Districts PD, FRD \$250 \$350 Text Amendments \$150
+REZONING FEE SCHEDULE

+Category

+Requested

+Single-Family \$400

+Residential

+Districts R-15, R-

+10, R-7.5

+Multifamily \$600

+Residential

+Districts R-D, R-

+M, R-MHP

+Nonresidential \$800

+Districts

+C-1N, C-1, C-2, S-

+1, I-1

+Special Districts \$800

+PD, FRD

-Section 10:2 Action by the Planning Commission
+10:2 Action by the Planning Commission.

-In conjunction with holding the public hearing, the Planning Commission shall consider the recommendation of the Greenville County Planning Commission staff as well as other factors and make written recommendations to the City Council concerning each proposed zoning amendment.
+In conjunction with holding the public hearing, the Planning Commission shall consider the recommendation of the Planning Director as well as other factors and make written recommendations to the City Council concerning each proposed zoning amendment.

-10:2.1 Notice of Public Hearing
+10:2.1 Notice of Public Hearing.